Short looping studio video of Lian Li coding.

 What changed after testing

-• • Changed some UI navigation dots to arrows for clearer direction.
+• • Replaced some navigation dots with arrows for clearer direction.

 • • Simplified labels to reduce hesitation.